Housing and Dining

-First-year students who arrive in August are assigned to double or lofted triple rooms in one of two residence quadrangles (quads), Massell Quad or North Quad.
-Midyear arrival students will be assigned either a single or double room in Village or one of our other residence halls along with other Midyear students.
+First-year students who arrive in August are assigned to rooms in one of two residence quadrangles (quads), Massell Quad or North Quad.
+Midyear arrival students will be assigned a room in Village or one of our other residence halls along with other Midyear students.
 Residents will be greeted by their Community Advisors (CA), students who live in the residence halls and serve as mentors, leaders and resources throughout the school year.
 CAs can assist you with getting around campus, solving roommate conflicts, handling homesickness and other personal concerns.
 In addition, there is a CA on duty in each quad every night in case of emergencies.

 You will live with your roommate(s) for at least one semester, so it’s important for all roommates to understand one another’s lifestyle.
 Your CA will meet with you and your roommate(s) at the start of the semester to complete a roommate agreement, which will allow you to establish the ground rules for your room and for living together.
 We recommend contacting your roommate before school begins to get to know each other and discuss if you would like to bring shared refrigerators, microwaves or televisions for your room.